 Rabies and distemper often spread from domestic dogs, annihilating entire packs.
 Villagers lay snares to catch antelope to feed their families or pay for education.
 Painted wolves, while not the target, are all too often caught in these snares with fatal consequences.

 While it is easy to criticise the villagers for laying snares, I would challenge anyone to say they would not do the same if their family was starving or their children unable to attend school.
 This is where organisations like Painted Dog Conservation (PDC), run by Peter Blinston, play a vital role.
-Not only do they carry out vital research and run a small army of anti-poachers to collect snares and apprehend criminals, they also work hand-in-hand with these communities.
+Not only do they carry out critical research and run a small army of anti-poachers to collect snares and apprehend criminals, but they also work hand-in-hand with these communities.

 Clockwise from top left: 1) Snares are set for subsistence and commercial hunting outside protected areas and for poaching inside them.
-The target is for antelope for the bushmeat trade, and painted wolves suffer the terrible side effects of this cruel practice; 2) Wire snares inflict death and terrible injury on painted wolves.
+The target is for antelope for the bushmeat trade, and painted wolves suffer the terrible side effects of this cruel practice; 2) Wire snares inflict death and horrific injury on painted wolves.
 Here a snare is removed from around the neck of a painted wolf; 3) Radio telemetry to used track the painted wolves; 4) Peter Blinson, managing director of Painted Dog Conservation, makes his way to where a painted wolf has been darted for rehabilitation and tracking; 4) A painted wolf is fitted with a tracker.
 All photos © Nicholas Dyer

 They build boreholes, plant vegetable gardens, vaccinate domestic dogs and have built a string of medical clinics with HIV/AIDS and maternity facilities.
-These things really matter to the communities and the message is simple.
+These things really matter to the communities, and the message is simple.

 “Without the painted wolves, PDC will not be here and neither will the benefits we bring.
 It is the wolves that are bringing these things to you.”

-This message seems to be working and the communities have even set up their own voluntary anti-poaching team, an initiative entirely of their own making.
+This message seems to be working, and the communities have even set up their own voluntary anti-poaching team, an initiative entirely of their own making.

 Caption: The Painted Dog Conservation aims to directly benefit local people by providing a way for them to earn more and access nutritionally balanced and reliable meals.
 To these ends, they build and establish nutritional gardens with irrigation systems next to boreholes in the local communities whose children attend the Bush Camp.
 All photos © Nicholas Dyer